Aliases for TULP3 Gene

 GeneCards Summary for TULP3 Gene

-TULP3 (Tubby Like Protein 3) is a Protein Coding gene.
-GO annotations related to this gene include phosphatidylinositol binding and phosphatidylinositol-4,5-bisphosphate binding.
+TULP3 (TUB Like Protein 3) is a Protein Coding gene.
+Diseases associated with TULP3 include Renal Dysplasia, Cystic and Spina Bifida Occulta.
+Among its related pathways are Signaling by GPCR and Signaling by Hedgehog.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and phosphatidylinositol binding.
 An important paralog of this gene is TUB.